What is anxiety?

 Anxiety is a word we use to describe our feelings of unease, worry and fear.

 Everyone experiences anxiety at some time.
 It’s a normal reaction to something we think is a threat or danger to us.
-We might feel tense, nervous or fearful in difficult situations, like taking an exam, moving house, having an interview or going into hospital.
+We might feel tense, nervous or fearful in difficult situations, like taking an exam, moving to a new house, having an interview or going into hospital.

-These feelings usually go away.
-And – sometimes - feeling anxious can be helpful, making us more alert and improving our performance.
-But if these anxious feelings are very strong, or last for a long time, they can be overwhelming.
+Sometimes feeling anxious can be helpful, making us more alert and improving our performance.
+Anxious feelings usually go away but if they are very strong, or last for a long time, they can be overwhelming.

 Lots of things can cause anxiety, and anxiety affects different people in different ways.
 You may: